The Consortium of Academic Health Centers for Integrative Medicine

 At the same time as Bravewell began its work, the Consortium of Academic Health Centers for Integrative Medicine—then a small group of highly acclaimed medical schools that were developing clinical centers to deliver integrative care—was in its infancy.
 Bravewell challenged the Consortium's founders to develop a plan and an organizational structure for the Consortium that would build its capacity to change the way physicians are educated in major academic health centers.

-Bravewell agreed to fund the infrastructure for the Consortium's work for five years and encouraged its rapid growth, which has resulted in the current membership of 50 medical schools.
+Bravewell funded the infrastructure for the Consortium's work for ten years and encouraged its rapid growth, which has resulted in the current membership of more than 56 medical schools and health systems.

 Go for information about the Consortium's Bravewell Lectureship and Distinguished Service Award